GLOSSARY of Printed Circuit Design and Manufacturing

 It is important to get the viewpoint here: The system is streamlined with highest priority directed at the broad view of the overall electronics project and secondly from the narrower view of each step in the cycle of production.
 Therefore, part of a PCB designer's job in implementing SLPD is doing extra things in just such a way that help is provided to the downstream actions in the overall production cycle, especially board manufacture and assembly.

-Streamlined PCB Design attempts to give value far beyond what is implied by "fair exchange."
 A guiding impulse of streamlined design is that one strives to "create final products that really duplicate the client's intentions," our motto.

 If one can eliminate whole categories of errors from creeping in, the overall cycle of production gets completed sooner with higher quality and reliability.
 Design and production become quick, efficient, streamlined.